ArcherFSharpTesting/Archer.Logger/README.md

 ---

-*This is an overview document for the Archer.Logger component.
+*This is an overview document for the Archer.Reporting component.
 For more details, see the main documentation and source code.*

-## Archer.Logger Types ##
+## Archer.Reporting Types ##

-This page provides an overview of the core types and interfaces used by Archer.Logger for formatting and outputting test results.
-These types define the structure and contracts for logging, reporting, and handling test execution outcomes in the Archer F# test framework.
+This page provides an overview of the core types and interfaces used by Archer.Reporting for formatting and outputting test results.
+These types define the structure and contracts for reporting and handling test execution outcomes in the Archer F# test framework.

 ### InformationDensity ###